You’re interested in CBD oil, but want to know first how it may make you feel? Read ahead!

 While CBD oil is not going to get you high, regular users often say that they feel increased energy and improved sleep patterns from taking CBD oil.
 Add in the endocannabinoid system’s role in mood and immune system regulation, and CBD oil consumers often experience greater overall performance every day.

-Other CBD oil users say the supplement causes a heightened feeling of relaxation or calm.
+Other CBD oil users say the cannabinoid causes a heightened feeling of relaxation or calm.
 This relaxation feeling shouldn’t be confused with the impairing effects of THC, because CBD oil products are non-psychoactive.

-Dabbing or vaping Dixie Botanicals® CBD Isolate or Dab Oil, or sublingually taking Dixie Botanicals® Dew Drop tinctures will deliver CBD to your systems faster.
-Swallowing the tinctures, isolate or eating Dixie Botanicals® Kicks will eventually deliver CBD to your systems, but they have to go through your digestive system first.
+Dabbing or vaping Dixie Botanicals® CBD Isolate or sublingually taking Dixie Botanicals® CBD Tinctures will deliver CBD to your systems faster.
+Swallowing the tinctures, isolate or CBD edible products like Dixie Botanicals® Kicks will eventually deliver CBD to your systems, but they have to go through your digestive system first.

 Scientists: CBD is “Safe” and “Well Tolerated”